 What Are Skaði’s Powers?

-Skaði is a Jötunn (giantess) and the goddess of winter and mountains, as well as an extremely skilled archer and huntress.
+Skaði is a Jötunn (giant) believed to have a connection with and power over winter and mountains, as well as an extremely skilled archer and huntress.
 Her bow and arrows are said to be able to kill anything they hit.
-As the goddess of winter she is also an expert skier, and has been known to race down mountains at high speeds.
+As a goddess associated with winter, she is also an expert skier and has been known to race down mountains at high speeds.

 In addition to her physical prowess, Skaði is also said to have magical powers, such as controlling the weather and creating snowstorms and blizzards at will.